yssux/auto-draw-GUI/README.md

-# auto-draw-GUI
+# auto-draw-CTk
-A version of my CLI autoDraw project with a basic form-like GUI using `customtkinter`
+A version of my autoDraw Tk project but ported to `customtkinter` for better look.
+Will maintain dev work on both branches, but Tk will recieve the latest features first.